iewug/Simplified-Qwen2-Inference/README.md

 ## 1. About

 For better understanding how LLM works, I separated and simplified the Qwen2 model from the original `transformers` package.
 Therefore, Pytorch and safetensors are the only packages required.
 Also, detailed code comments were made (although many in Chinese).
+Approximately 30GB of GPU memory is required.

 ## 2. Preparation